Hungry Kids of Hungary: 2007-2009: Origins and EPs

 The Hungry Kids of Hungary were formed in mid-2007 by drummer, Ryan Strathie.
 Their debut single, "Set it Right" was released in May 2008 and the band launched their self-titled debut EP at the Brisbane venue The Zoo in mid-2008.
-The EP quickly garnered attention from the Australian music industry, most notably that of Triple J's Richard Kingsmill who played songs from the Ep on high rotation.
+The EP quickly garnered attention from the Australian music industry, most notably that of Triple J's Richard Kingsmill who played songs from the EP on high rotation.

-In December 2008, the band were announced as the Queensland winners of Triple J Unearthed Competition that entitled them to play at the Big Day Out on the Gold Coast.
+In December 2008, the band were announced as the Queensland winners of Triple J Unearthed Competition which entitled them to play at the Big Day Out on the Gold Coast.

-The band's second EP Mega Mountain was released in April 2009, produced by Matt Redlich and released via MGM Distribution and the single "Scattered Diamonds" reached top 5 on the AIR Charts A second single "Old Money" was issued with a remix of "Scattered Diamonds" which become a dancefloor hit at Purple Sneakers in Sydney.
+The band's second EP Mega Mountain was released in April 2009, produced by Matt Redlich and released via MGM Distribution and the single "Scattered Diamonds" reached top 5 on the AIR Charts A second single "Old Money" was issued with a remix of "Scattered Diamonds" which became a dancefloor hit at Purple Sneakers in Sydney.
 At the 2009 Q Song Awards, "Set it Right" won Alternative Song of the Year.

 In October 2009, the band released "Let You Down", the lead single from their forthcoming debut studio album.